weekplan/www/_posts/2018-07-06-habit-3-first-things-first.md

 You may feel like the information presented by Covey in this video is very dense and requires time and meditation to settle.
 To makes things slower, check this animation that presents the third habit in a more relaxed and accessible manner:

 {% include youtube.html id="RS9ABgFBkGU" %}

-And, if you are in a hurry or just want to recap all the information, watch this short, 3-minute video – also good if you want to present the concept to somebody else and want to catch their attention fast:

-{% include youtube.html id="P2xDiMeNoYo" %}

 ## **What is the Connection Between the First Two Habits and the Third?**